NBonaparte/schemegen/README.md

 Schemegen can use existing schemes (made by itself or placed by the user) by reading from Xresource files in `~/.config/schemegen/schemes`.

 `schemegen -r [filename]`
+### Listing all color schemes
+All schemes found in `~/.config/schemegen/schemes` and their colors will be shown in a list.

+`schemegen -l`
 ### Printing to stdout
 Along with writing to a Xresource scheme file in `~/.config/schemegen/schemes/generated/`, the scheme can also be output to stdout for easier copying.